L3MON4D3/nvim-matchconfig/README.md

 -- run `make build`.
 cmake_generic:after(make_generic)

--- for filenames that match README.md$ or DOC.md$, register two usercommands, -- `:Gr` and `:S`, for starting and stopping a grip-server -- (https://github.com/joeyespo/grip), which can render markdown as it appears -- on github.
+-- for filenames that match README.md$ or DOC.md$ (ie. files named `README.md/DOC.md),
+-- register two usercommands,
+-- `:Gr` and `:S`, for starting and stopping a grip-server -- (https://github.com/joeyespo/grip), which can render markdown as it appears -- on github.